edwardloo/edwardloo/README.md

 ```

 ## Checklist
-- [ ] FYP - Projection directly on real and imaginary part of FRF
+- [x] FYP - Projection directly on real and imaginary part of FRF
+- [ ] FYP - Projection on IRF
 - [ ] Automation - Prof. Chehade
 - [ ] Book